DaveXNN/Ground-station-for-satellite-tracking/README.md

 #### Stepper motor NEMA23 (2x)

 NEMA23 is a high torque stepper motor with torque over 1,8 Nm and step angle 1,8°.
+It's connected with 4 wires (black, green, blue, red) to the driver.

 ## Antennas

 The rotator has two arms equiped with Yagi antennas for VHF and UHF.
+The VHF Yagi antenna is designed for frequency 145 MHz and the UHF Yagi antenna is designed for 435 MHz.

 ## Polarization switchers